 Homelessness has become a major issue in Milton Keynes over the last few years.
-According to Vital Signs 2018, a report published by the MK Community Foundation, 1 in every 110 people in Milton Keynes are homeless, compared with 1 in every 206 in England.
-1/3 of the homeless community in Milton Keynes are under 26 years old and this is just the tip of the iceberg.
-These figures do not take into consideration the hidden homeless, so those sofa-surfing or living in temporary accommodation.
-With the number of local rough sleepers increasing 26% versus 2017, how long can we continue to look the other way?
+According to Vital Signs 2019, a report published by the MK Community Foundation, 1 in every 117 people in Milton Keynes are homeless.
+This figures does not take into consideration the hidden homeless, so those sofa-surfing or living in temporary accommodation.
+With the number of local rough sleepers increasing year on year, how long can we continue to look the other way?

 Why does Milton Keynes have so many homeless people?